1. Carbonaceous aerosols from boreal forest fires and implications for radiative forcing

 - Use global climate model to predict future air pollution influenced by projected biomass burning emissions.

-- Zak Tourville (PhD student), Ragen Davey (MS student), James Campbell (Undergraduate), and collaborators including Xuan Wang (Harvard), Judy Chow (DRI) and L.-W. Antony Chen (U of Nevada).
+- Kunal Bali (PhD student), James Campbell (PhD student) and collaborators including L.-W. Antony Chen (U of Nevada) and Judy Chow (DRI).

 (photo courtesy of Cameron McNaughton)